 As part of White Rock Lawn Bowling Club's Celebration 75, Lois Paul and Jim Rayner are cutting the Anniversary Cake.
 Both Lois and Jim are senior members of the Lawn Bowl Club and joined the Club about the same time.

-Some the the White Rock Lawn Bowling Club members celebrating part of the Anniversary activities.
+Some of the White Rock Lawn Bowling Club members celebrating part of the Anniversary activities.

 Winter bowling will begin in mid–October and 33 members from other clubs have joined White Rock for the winter bowling.